 While the default drivers are useful for getting started with new hardware in a design it is preferable to have a higher level driver for end users to interact with.
-Each of DefaultIP, DefaultHierarchy and DefaultOverlay can be subclassed and automatically bound to elements of the block diagram.
+Each of pynq.overlay.DefaultIP, pynq.overlay.DefaultHierarchy and pynq.overlay.Overlay can be subclassed and automatically bound to elements of the block diagram.
 New drivers will only be bound when the overlay is reloaded.